top of page

 Getting offered partnership at a private practice is an exciting prospect for most physicians.
 It means that you get to shift to actually owning a piece of a business and sharing the profits of the business, including ancillary income streams of the private practice, and with it, the autonomy and control that comes from being an owner rather than an employee.
 Here at Physician Side Gigs, we're big advocates for practice ownership and being your own boss, especially in a healthcare landscape where the demands placed on employees is increasing on a daily basis, without sharing of the upside of the fruits of your additional labor.
 As with any purchase or major commitment, however, assessing a partnership opportunity requires due diligence and weighing of the pros and cons.
 This will become a large part of your identity and your mental bandwidth, as the shift in mindset from employee to business owner comes with extra responsibilities and worries.
 Before you buy into a practice, doing proper due diligence will help ensure you go in eyes wide open to both the potential upsides and downsides, and hopefully mitigate the risk that you make a decision that's not the right one for you.

 Disclaimer: Every practice is different.
 You should consult related and licensed expertise before making any decisions based on these resources, which are only intended to be educational and help develop a framework from which to explore deeper, rather than individualized advice.
 Many of the resources on this page are sponsors and/or affiliates, which means that they support our mission through advertising money.
 You should do your own due diligence prior to using these resources.
+To learn more, visit our disclaimers and disclosures.

 Quick Links